gamblevore/speedie/Documentation/Nil.md

     ||        MyGlobalStr = "abc"
     ||        MyGlobalMsg = message()
     |message| MyOptionalMsg

-Those are the same as above!
+Those are the same as above! _(This might change as I feel that having "|type| name" meaning "optional"... can be confusing.)_
  Lets look at how global variables can be set via functions:

     function NoNils (|message!| abc, |message!|)
         if abc.name == "abc"